UU-cellbiology/PTU_Reader/README.md

 These two stacks are in 32-bit format.

-## It is not reading my files!
+## It can not read my files!
 What about pt2?
+There is error!
 Send me example of your file by email and I'll try to incorporate it to the plugin.

 ---